broodoo01/broodlebot-docs/README.md

 !gamble all
 ```
 * value got to be positive and an integer
-* you can gamble all your brooglebits if you have the balls
+* you can gamble all your broodlebits if you have the balls
 * it's always a 50/50 for win or lose

 Return to [Broodlebit commands](#broobit)